Control Springtime Allergies In Your Home With These Helpful Tips

 - In rooms where softness for the feet is required, like bedrooms and bathrooms, use washable area rugs.

-- Unlimited design potential for beautiful, artistic floors with custom concrete stamps and stains to accomplish any look you desire.
+- The unlimited design potential for beautiful, artistic floors with custom concrete stamps and stains to accomplish any look you desire.

 - Replicate high-end floors like porcelain and ceramic tiles, including high gloss finishes that look like marble.